peroks/model/README.md

 time-consuming, inconsistent, error-prone and hard to read/maintain.

-Instead of writing code to validate data, you can let **models validate themselves** based on their property definition.
+Instead of writing code to validate data, you can let **models validate themselves** based on their **property definition**.
 You just define the properties and constraints of each model in one single place, and then validate model instances throughout your application in a consistent, efficient and clear manner.

 ## How to use